dankamongmen/notcurses-rs/README.md

 **IMPORTANT NOTE:**

-This is a WIP (alpha pre-release) in preparation for the upcoming 2.0 version.
+This is a WIP (alpha pre-release), in preparation for the upcoming 2.0 version.
-With API and documentation still incomplete and unstable.
-And its dependencies can point to unpublished crates versions which will not work through crates.io.
+The API and the documentation are still very incomplete.

 ## Examples